konstant-cloud/Triangle-tracker/README.md

 ## Project Setup Installation

 You can get it on git-hub.
 From the repository, click + in the global sidebar and select Clone this repository under and get to work.
 Copy the https.
-From terminal use $ git clone ...............
+From terminal use $ git clone <https://github.com/vanmo9/Triangle-tracker.git>

 ## BDD

-The user fills in one or two fields only no answer unless the user fills all the fields.
+The user fills in one or two fields only --no answer --unless the user fills all the fields.

-The user enters three equal sides an EQUILATERAL triangle output message is displayed.
+The user enters three equal sides --an EQUILATERAL triangle output message is displayed.

-The user enters two equal sides an Isosceles triangle output message is displayed.
+The user enters two equal sides --an Isosceles triangle output message is displayed.

-The user enters no equal sides an Scalene triangle output message is displayed.
+The user enters no equal sides an --Scalene triangle output message is displayed.

-The user enters non valid triangle  this is not a triangle output message is displayed.
+The user enters non valid sides --this is not a triangle output message is displayed.

 ## Live Link